ChironSZTE/cave-of-chiron/_pages/topics/docker/volumes.md

 On configuration of the `local` driver on Linux systems further explanation can be read [here](https://docs.docker.com/storage/volumes/#block-storage-devices).
 Note that the page mentions specifically "block devices", but actually it is relevant independently to the kind of filesystem you use.

-Note: it is possible to create named volumes that also work like a bind mount.
+It is possible to create named volumes that also work like a bind mount.
 To achieve that, you will need to use the `volume-opt=type=none` and `volume-opt=o=bind` parameters, and also specifiy a bind destination with `volume-opt=device=...`.
 Example: `--mount "type=volume,source=myapp_data,destination=/var/lib/myapp,volume-opt=type=none,volume-opt=o=bind,volume-opt=device=/srv/myapp/data"`.
 It is important to note that the volume data will not be stored at the bound location, it is merely _available_ at that path.
 Data is stored at the original location, and takes up storage space there, which is unchanged from conventional named volumes.
+{: .notice}

 ### 3rd party drivers